SatoshiumAI/.github/values.md

 It should not protect corruption.

 Satoshium supports privacy as a tool for:

 - personal sovereignty
-- safety
+- safe participation
-- freedom of thought
+- independent exploration
-- open participation
+- responsible experimentation

-Privacy and accountability can coexist.
+Privacy and accountability are complementary — not contradictory.

 ---